pub struct GitContext<'a> {

 - First attempts to interpret each path as relative to the caller’s current location inside the repository.

-- If normalization fails (e.g., in a bare repository), falls back to treating the path as already relative to the repo root.
+- If normalization fails (e.g., in a bare repository), it falls back to treating the path as already relative to the repository root.

-- The normalized path is used to search the Git history, not the file system.
+- The normalized path is used to search the Git history, not the local file system.

 §Publishing Process